ntclark/PostScript/PostScriptInterpreter/Readme.md

 PostScript is the programming language that built Adobe.
 You probably know that originally (mid 80's ?) the language interpreter was generally executing in the firmware of laser printers.
 I became enamored with the language around that time because we needed rich and powerful (and flexible) document processing capabilities in my place of employment.
 I obtained and quickly consumed the famous red and green PostScript reference manuals published by Adobe which fully described the language.
-Using this understanding of the language, I wrote a document processing mark up language, like TeX, in PL/I in a VAX environment.
+I wrote a document processing mark up language, like TeX, in PL/I in a VAX environment that would output PostScript compatible code to a file or printer.
 That tool was very well received and utilized extensively by engineering and mathematics staff.

-As a "forth type" language, it was all new to me at the time, but I soon started hearing things like "begin 4 1 roll dup exch pop def end" in my dreams.
+As a language similar to forth, it was all new to me at the time, but I soon started hearing things like "begin 4 1 roll dup exch pop def end" in my dreams.
 That's not a real statement but you get the idea.

 If you've only heard of PostScript in the context of printers and never in the realm of windows applications, you may be wondering why anyone (me) needs to create a new interpreter for it.